convox/rack/Development.md

 * Run `make -C api templates` to compile the templates and restart the webserver.
 The `templates.go` file updates should be checked in.
 * Run `make test` to exercise the app template regression tests.
 Changes to app.tmpl almost always need accompanying test changes.
 * Pay careful attention to both the update and rollback safety of changes.
 Rollbacks are extremely important for failure recovery.

-Convox uses [CloudFormation Custom Resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) by releasing `api/cmd/formation` as a Lambda handler that every Rack and App can use.
-This is very powerful, though often challenging to develop and debug.
+* Convox uses [CloudFormation Custom Resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) by releasing `api/cmd/formation` as a Lambda handler that every Rack and App can use to provision things that aren't supported by CloudFormation.

 ## Opening a Pull Request

-Rack follows the traditional [GitHub Flow](https://guides.github.com/introduction/flow/) where all changes start as a Pull Request.
+Rack follows the traditional [GitHub Flow](https://guides.github.com/introduction/flow/) where all changes start as a pull request.

 We encourage you to open a pull request for anything!
 For example: